 Who does not have automatic Parental or legal guardian rights?

 Unmarried Fathers: Unmarried fathers have no automatic parental responsibility if they are not named on the birth certificate.
-They cannot appoint guardians in their Will without establishing a parental responsibility agreement with the mother.
+They cannot appoint guardians in their Will without establishing a parental responsibility agreement with the mother or by court order.

 Aunts, Uncles, Grandparents or best friends of the parents.